 - Press and hold the Volume Up button on your Surface, then press and release the Power button.

 - When you see the Surface logo screen appear, release the Volume Up button.
-The UEFI settings menu will appear in a few seconds.
+The BIOS settings menu will appear in a few seconds.

-After you have made any changes to the UEFI settings, you can save or delete those changes by:
+After you have made any changes to the BIOS settings, you can save or delete those changes by:

-- In the UEFI settings menu, choose Exit Setup, and you will see the following screen:
+- In the BIOS settings menu, choose Exit Setup, and you will see the following screen:

 - Now you have 2 options: